ENVIRONMENTAL MANAGEMENT AT GIZ

 - to engage in participatory environmental communication with our staff and raise their awareness of environmental issues;

-- to continue to develop our Environmental Mission Statement through open dialogue with fellow professionals within the company and elsewhere;
+- to develop our Environmental Mission Statement through open dialogue with fellow professionals within the company and elsewhere;

 - to inform our partner companies, service providers and suppliers about the mandatory nature of our Environmental Mission Statement.